-Yes, Mother Nature has been very generous with the rain lately, but it won't last forever.
+Mother Nature is showing off again.
 This time of year is perfect for spending your lunch break basking in the sun, an early morning outing (who says you can't do breakfast outside?) or watching the sun set over the river — all with plenty of snacks by your side.

 It would be a shame to let the warm weather go to waste without at least one picture perfect picnic, and not surprisingly, The Natural State's capital city sports more than a few beautiful views with plenty of space to spread out.
 Here's a breakdown of some of our favorites.

 Two Rivers Park

 A 1,000-acre space at the confluence of the Arkansas and Little Maumelle Rivers, Two Rivers Park (pictured above) is a perfect shady spot overlooking the Arkansas River and I-430 bridge in west Little Rock.
 Just past the Two Rivers Bridge that is connected to the Arkansas River Trail, you'll find several picnic tables and cozy spots to throw down that blanket.

 Food Stop: Looking for an ideal place to pick up lunch?
-You can stop by Blaze Pizza in the Pleasant Ridge Town Center and get a custom personal pan pizza to-go (and in record time), or even a salad.
+Stop by Newk's Eatery in the Pleasant Ridge Town Center and grab a hearty salad (The Favorite never disappoints), a tray of sandwiches or even a pizza.

 Clinton Presidential Library

 This hot spot in downtown Little Rock is so gorgeous everyone should make a least one stop here.
 Set up at one of the picnic tables, take over one of the many benches that line the sidewalk parallel to the river or spread out that blanket on the lush green lawn in front of the library.
 You'll get beautiful views of the super-modern library, Clinton Presidential Bridge and the William E. "Bill" Clark Presidential Park Wetlands, as well as the Arkansas River and downtown Little Rock.

 Food Stop: If you don't have a lunch already prepared, stop by one of the restaurants on Rebsamen Park Road and get your food to-go.
 Spots like Maddie's Place, Buffalo Grill and The Fold make for a fantastic non-traditional picnic lunch.

 Pinnacle Mountain State Park